How to grow your career

 👉 Some Final Thoughts:

 Growing your career can be incredibly satisfying, fulfilling, and rewarding.
 But there is no one single path to success.
 You have a unique set of skills, experiences, and interests.
-And workplaces are constantly shifting and changing.
+And the world of work is constantly shifting and changing.

 Whether you want to move up, across, or find more balance outside of work - you have the agency to make those changes happen.
 I hope these tips, and my conversation with Sara, help you feel like you’re in the driver’s seat.